usegalaxy-eu/operations/jobs.md

 ### Change job properties on the fly

 condor_edit is your friend and the htcondor classads.
-A list of all [Job ClassAd Attributes](https://htcondor.readthedocs.io/en/latest/classad-attributes/job-classad-attributes.html).
+Most commonly used ones are `RequestCpus`, `RequestMemory`, `RequestGpus`, but a full list of all [Job ClassAd Attributes can be found in the htcondor docs.](https://htcondor.readthedocs.io/en/latest/classad-attributes/job-classad-attributes.html).

 ```bash
 condor_qedit 37110378 RequestMemory=50000